zbynekdrlik/obs-yt-player/phases/Phase-13-Gemini-Metadata.md

 # Phase-13‑Gemini‑Metadata

 ## Overview
-This phase adds Google Gemini API as a metadata fallback source when AcoustID and title parsing fail.
-The Gemini LLM will analyze YouTube video URLs to extract artist and song information intelligently.
+This phase adds Google Gemini API as the PRIMARY metadata source when configured.
+The Gemini LLM provides the most accurate metadata extraction by intelligently analyzing YouTube video URLs and titles.

 ## Requirements from 02‑Requirements.md
-- Extends the metadata retrieval cascade:
+- Makes Gemini the primary metadata source:
-  1. Primary: AcoustID
+  1. **NEW** Primary: Gemini API (when configured with API key)
-  2. Secondary: iTunes (if AcoustID fails)
+  2. Secondary: AcoustID
-  3. Tertiary: Title parsing
+  3. Tertiary: iTunes
-  4. **NEW** Quaternary: Gemini API (when all else fails or returns "Unknown Artist")
+  4. Quaternary: Title parsing
 - Maintain all existing universal song title cleaning
 - Log all Gemini API interactions